 Today's best early Black Friday deal: The Apple Watch Series 8 is $50 off at Amazon and Walmart now

-If you're looking to get your hands on the latest Apple tech, here's your chance: The red and midnight aluminum colors of the Apple Watch Series 8 are now being discounted $50 at Amazon and Walmart.
+If you're looking to get your hands on the latest Apple tech, here's your chance: Both sizes of the just-released-last-month Apple Watch Series 8 (41mm and 45mm) are now being discounted $50 at Amazon and Walmart.
 Here's what you need to know to get this deal.

 Top product in this article: